-Last week we made the first disbursement of a new $11m syndicated debt facility that we arranged for SunCulture, a Nairobi-headquartered off-grid solar technology company servicing smallholder farmers.
+Last week we made the first disbursement of a new $11 million syndicated debt facility that we arranged for SunCulture, a Nairobi-headquartered off-grid solar technology company servicing smallholder farmers.
 The co-investors were Triodos Investment Management, Nordic Development Fund, AlphaMundi and an AfDB fund managed by Lion’s Head.

 Jemimah Kwakye-Fosu, who led the transaction, analyst Brian Chege and legal counsel Ivy Muriungi discussed some of the innovative aspects of structured finance for "productive use" solar.

 Team, congratulations on completing a fascinating transaction.
 How significant is it?

 Jemimah Kwakye-Fosu: This is a gamechanger for the productive use sector.
 It shows how working capital can be combined with end user financing, which is essential for making productive use technologies like solar irrigation affordable.
 That stops the higher upfront cost being a barrier to entry because farmers can pay in installments, over a 3-year period.
 That’s how we structured the facility, to ensure SunCulture can continue providing these pumps to farmers and have working capital to grow their portfolio.

 Great stuff.
 Before we geek out on the structure, just how impactful is this?

 Brian Chege: A large part of Kenya is dependent on rain-fed agriculture, so it’s an exciting transaction for us because it contributes to reduced CO2 emissions and higher productivity for farmers, which ultimately leads to poverty reduction.